Consistent Searches for SMEFT Effects in Non-Resonant Dilepton Events: Searches at the LHC

 This difference in angular behavior motivates a two-dimensional binning where one observable is the dilepton invariant mass.
 The other observable is defined by the pseudorapidities of the electron $\eta\left(e^-\right)$ and the positron $\eta\left(e^+\right)$ where the ``backward'' bin contains the events with $\left|\eta\left(e^-\right)\right|<\left|\eta\left(e^+\right)\right|$ and the ``forward'' bin contains the events with $\left|\eta\left(e^+\right)\right|<\left|\eta\left(e^-\right)\right|$.
 We note that this asymmetry is not reported in~\cite{Aaboud:2017buh}, and thus only employ the asymmetry variable for projected future searches.
 We strongly advocate that future measurements of this process report this important angular data in addition to the cross section differential in the invariant mass to enable future constraints based fully on experimental data.

 Our exclusion plots are shown in \cref{fig:excl_asym_LHC}.
 The constraints arising from the currently public LHC analysis, which does not report the asymmetry necessary to successfully differentiate between the two linear combinations of Wilson coefficients, are mainly able to constrain coupling combinations which increase the total dilepton rate at high energies.
 This is because there is a slight deficit in the high-$m_{ll}$ tail relative to the predicted SM background.
 Note that the current constraints are distorted by the deficit in data in~\cite{Aaboud:2017buh} relative to the SM prediction, and thus are not directly comparable to the future reach predictions, which assume that the data will agree with the SM prediction.
 The minimum coupling constraints from future searches with large amounts of data roughly form ellipses with their major axes oriented along the direction of cancellation between the two linear combinations in the total cross section of dilepton production; the asymmetry measurement alone is what ultimately constrains larger excursions in this direction in parameter space.
-Note that the curve for $300~{\rm fb}^{-1}$ does not quite close in this direction; the earliest closure we find in this analysis occurs for approximately 400 fb$^{-1}$ of data.
+Note that the curve for $300~{\rm fb}^{-1}$ does not quite close in this direction; the earliest closure we find for $N_8=20$ occurs for approximately 400 fb$^{-1}$ of data.
+Considering the more pessimistic choice of $N_8=70$, the curves close only after approximately $750~{\rm fb}^{-1}$ are analyzed, and the ultimate sensitivity expands from a semi-major axis length of $\sim1.5$ (as seen in \cref{fig:excl_asym_LHC}) to one of $\sim2.5$.

 We find that the constraints from the LHC for $\Lambda=10$ TeV extend to quite high values of the Wilson coefficients, with the smallest maximum coefficient constrained using $L_{\rm int}=3000$ fb$^{-1}$ at the point $\left(C_{lq}^{(3)},C_{lu}\right)\sim\left(\pm2,\pm11\right)$.
 These Wilson coefficients are at least nearing non-perturbativity, so the inability to reliably calculate the signal prediction at points beyond this value perturbatively is not startling.